pryv/dev-site/source/faq-api.md

 ### What are “Followed slices” that can be stored in Pryv accounts ?

-These are [data structures](http://pryv.github.io/reference-full/#followed-slice) that can store subscriptions to resources in other accounts.
+You can use a Followed slice to store subscriptions to resources in other accounts.
+This data structure contains the following fields :
+- a `name` to enable the user to identify it;
+- the `url` of the API endpoint of the account hosting it;
+- the `token` of the shared access.

 For example, a doctor can store all the tokens to patients’ accounts for which he has been granted the access in a **Followed Slice**.
-However this data structure has a limitation: it is only accessible with a “personal token” which requires a password every time.
+However this data structure has a limitation: it is only accessible with a “personal token” which requires the user to login with his password every time.

-In some cases it can be more practical (but less safe) to store these access tokens in a dedicated stream.
+For practical reasons, we generally advise you to store the access tokens in a dedicated stream.

 ## API methods